top of page

 NOTE: HBCSD enrollment exceeded 1,266 students from 2010 to 2020 thus triggering the district’s use of the Community Center for students.

-(11) At the City Council meetings of June 14, 1977 and June 28, 1977, City council members: George Schmeltzer, Lance Widman and George Barks, vote to accept the MOU and proceed to take out an escrow according to the instructions contained in the MOU, Article 3 – thus automatically executing the entire MOU and accepting all its provisions, including Article 4 - district use of classrooms.
+(10) At the City Council meetings of June 14, 1977 and June 28, 1977, City council members: George Schmeltzer, Lance Widman and George Barks, voted to accept the MOU and proceeded to take out an escrow according to the instructions contained in the MOU, Article 3 – thus automatically executing the entire MOU and accepting all its provisions, including Article 4 - district use of classrooms.

-(12) The Hermosa Beach City Attorney, J.B.
-Mirassou, confirms the lease agreement for educational purposes.
+(11) The Hermosa Beach City Attorney at the time, J.B.
+Mirassou, confirmed the lease agreement was for educational purposes.
 J.B.
 Mirassou's letter is labled as Exhibit I. Please see: The Sale and Purchase Agreement Exhibit I: Letter from J.B.
 Mirassou HB City Attorney dated January 20, 1978

 (14) Letter to the Editor from former city council member and signer of the Agreement for the Sale and Purchase of Pier Avenue School: The Beach Reporter, We Get Letters: Week of April 5, 2019, Reopening Pier Ave.
 School, by George Barks

-the time of the sale of Pier Avenue School to the City, I can attest
+during the time of the sale of Pier Avenue School to the City, I can

-first-hand that when this issue came before the council, we absolutely
+attest first-hand that when this issue came before the council, we

-guaranteed that the students could return to use the school if needed
+absolutely guaranteed that the students could return to use the

-in the future.
-A simple lease-back option was included within the
+school if needed in the future.
+A simple lease-back option was

-contract (the Memorandum of Understanding) between the district
+included within the contract (the Memorandum of Understanding)

 The information in this website proves these statement as fact.